This website is not intended for children and we do not knowingly collect data relating to children.

 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-- Identity and Contact Data includes first name, last name, title, address, phone number, date of birth and gender and any personal data you may submit to us in filling in a form or applying for a position with us.
+- Identity and Contact Data includes first name, last name, title, address, phone number, date of birth and gender and any personal data you may submit to us in filing in a form or applying for a position with us.

 - Technical Data includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website.

 - Usage Data includes information about how you use our website, products and services.